lcoronelr/Picasso/README.md

 2. A random expression will appear in the input field.
 3. The expression is evaluated and drawn automatically.
    You can edit the expression if you want and click **Evaluate** to see the updated image.

+### History
+The *History* keeps tracks all of the exprresions that have been evaluated

+*How to use*

+1. just save the expression and you will see it pop up in the History bar on the side
+2. You can clear the saved expressions to reset the cache.
+3. you can select one of the past expressions and click use selected to show the expression